UzonnaA/UzonnaA/README.md

   Command-line Java application for managing gym memberships and payments using PostgreSQL

 - 🃏 [Card Game Automation Suite (Java + Spring Boot + Selenium)](https://github.com/UzonnaA/Card-Game-Selenium)
-  Interactive multiplayer card game with a browser UI and automated end-to-end tests using Selenium WebDriver.
+  Card game with a browser UI and automated tests using Selenium and JUnit

 ---